The future of mobility is clean and affordable

 Contributing to a future that serves the next generations

 The broader impact goes even further.
 The future mobility looks clean and affordable.
 Spending less on mobility means households have more budget available for other expenses, which overall adds to economic productivity.
 Autonomous driving makes mobility accessible for everyone.
 Distances shrink and social interactions expand.
 The urban space could change its face.
 Fleets of autonomous vehicles make on street parking obsolete, freeing up urban space for other use.
 Road funding dries up as fuel tax income declines with fuel use declining.
 The only viable option is mobility pricing, a political hot potato.
-Charging the car at home, potentially with rooftop solar exemplifies a bigger story: the democratization of energy.
+Charging the car at home, potentially with rooftop solar exemplifies a bigger story: the democratisation of energy.
 Energy use shifts from resources to technology, from trade to self-reliance, from big to small, which triggers a geopolitical power shift.
 Most importantly, as consumers, citizens and investors we contribute to shaping a future of mobility that serves the next generations.

 Order the full report: